Loading…

 apply plugin: 'com.google.gms.google-services' // Google Services plugin

-8. Download google-services.json from your Firebase project and copy the file to android/app/google-services.json.
+3. Download google-services.json from your Firebase project and place it in android/app/google-services.json.

 import {